dkvz/dkvz-blog-2025/README.md

 - I think that's fine but loading to the very end of articles or shorts on the index leads to the button showing the spinner but not adding any article and not showing that it's the end of it
 - I should remove or comment out the quote-card style
 - Test if videos actually work in prod
+- Add some error message when the API is down on the index page

 ## Running the project
 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.